rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 of threads allowed on your computer.

 *Disclaimer/Warning*: Conformation generation is a difficult and subtle task.
-The original, default, 2D->3D conversion provided with the RDKit is not intended to be a replacement for a “real” conformational analysis tool; it merely provides quick 3D structures for cases when they are required.
+The original 2D->3D conversion provided with the RDKit was not intended to be a replacement for a “real” conformational analysis tool; it merely provides quick 3D structures for cases when they are required.
 We believe, however, that the newer ETKDG method[#riniker2]_ should be